naruepan2/ABAP-SALV-List-Tree-MVC-Concept/README.md

   2. Interface class ZIF_MVCFW_BASE_SALV_VIEW for ZCL_MVCFW_BASE_SALV_LIST_VIEW and ZCL_MVCFW_BASE_SALV_TREE_VIEW
   3. The Simple ABAP List Viewer(SALV) class ZCL_MVCFW_BASE_SALV_LIST_VIEW.
 A program will display report as ALV that was called by class CL_SALV_TABLE.
   4. The Simple ABAP List Viewer Tree(SALV Tree) class ZCL_MVCFW_BASE_SALV_TREE_VIEW.
 A program will display report as ALV that was called by class CL_SALV_TREE.
+  5. The Simple ABAP List Viewer(SALV) class ZCL_MVCFW_BASE_SPILTTING_SIMPL.
+A program will display report as ALV that were seperated by Top-Bottom on screen.
-  5. The model class ZCL_MVCFW_BASE_SALV_MODEL.
+  6. The model class ZCL_MVCFW_BASE_SALV_MODEL.
 A program will define its own main model inheriting from this class to manipulate any data of this model.
-  6. The screen class ZCL_MVCFW_BASE_SSCR.
+  7. The screen class ZCL_MVCFW_BASE_SSCR.
 It will manipulate selection screen that handle the PBO, PAI and so on.
-  7. The exception class ZBCX_EXCEPTION.
+  8. The exception class ZBCX_EXCEPTION.
 It will be thrown any errors into this exception class.

 ## Demo application for SALV List